AlexanderZug/Anti_Pacman/README.md

 # Anti_Pacman
 The program based on the game Pacman.
-Gives you the opportunity to feel like a ghost, for which evil Pacmans chase (the code is written using the Pattern Singleton).
+Gives you the opportunity to feel like a ghost, for which evil Pacmans chase.

 ## Deploy locally: